tldr-pages/tldr/CLIENT-SPECIFICATION.md

 ### Arguments

-Several command-line options MUST be supported (unless otherwise specified) if a CLI is implemented:
+The following command-line options MUST be supported (unless otherwise specified) if a CLI is implemented:

 Option             | Required?   | Meaning
 -------------------|-------------|----------
 `-v`, `--version`  | Yes         | Shows the current version of the client, and the version of this specification that it implements.
 `-p`, `--platform` | Yes         | Specifies the platform to be used to perform the action (either listing or searching) as an argument.
 If this option is specified, the selected platform MUST be checked first instead of the current platform as described below.
 `-u`, `--update`   | Conditional | Updates the offline cache of pages.
-MUST be implemented if the cache is supported.
+MUST be implemented if caching is supported.
 `-l`, `--list`     | No          | Lists all the pages in the current platform to the standard output.
 `-L`, `--language` | No          | Specifies the preferred language for the page returned.
 Overrides other language detection mechanisms.
 See the [language section](#language) for more information.

 Clients MUST implement both the short and long versions of an option.

 Additional decoration MAY be printed if the standard output is a [TTY](http://www.linusakesson.net/programming/tty/index.php).
 If not, then the output MUST not contain any additional decorations.
-For example, a page list MUST be formatted with a 1-page name per line (to enable easy manipulation using standard CLI tools such as `grep` etc.).
+For example, a page list MUST be formatted with one page name per line (to enable easy manipulation using standard CLI tools such as `grep` etc.).

 Clients MAY support additional custom arguments and syntax not documented here.